 This week, Undercover Soundtrack day falls on Halloween – shiveringly close to Mexico’s El dia de los Muertos.
 And my guest has more than risen to the occasion with her award-winning literary novel The Good Cemetery Guide.
 It centres on a guitar-playing mortician’s son and she built his life and loved ones from reggae, Texan ballads, traditional Mexican music, Phil Collins and Robbie Williams.
 You’ll grin like a ghoul when you see what she took from Meatloaf.
 She is essayist, poet and novelist Consuelo Roland and she’s on the Red Blog, sharing her Undercover Soundtrack.

-authors, cemetery guide, Consuelo Roland, Day of the Dead, deepen your story, dia de los muertos, El Día de los Muertos, entertainment, fiction, Fix and Finish With Confidence, good cemetery, having ideas, how to write a book, how to write a novel, inspiration, literary fiction, literature, Mexico, music for writing, My Memories of a Future Life, novels, Roz Morris, self-publishing, The Good Cemetery Guide, The Undercover Soundtrack, traditional mexican music, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+authors, cemetery guide, Consuelo Roland, Day of the Dead, deepen your story, dia de los muertos, El Día de los Muertos, fiction, good cemetery, having ideas, how to write a book, how to write a novel, inspiration, literary fiction, literature, Mexico, music for writing, My Memories of a Future Life, novels, Roz Morris, self-publishing, The Good Cemetery Guide, The Undercover Soundtrack, traditional mexican music, undercover soundtrack, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 My guest this week says music helped her slip away from 21st century family life into the volatile, simmering Key West of 1935.
 Her novel features a half-Cuban woman who goes to work for Ernest Hemingway (who himself once said he used words the way that Bach used notes).
 She is Erika Robuck and she’s on the Red Blog talking about the Undercover Soundtrack for Hemingway’s Girl.

-1935, authors, century family, cuban woman, Erika Robuck, Ernest Hemingway, Fix and Finish With Confidence, Hemingway, Hemingway's Girl, historical fiction, historical novels, how to write a novel, inspiration, Key West, literary fiction, Mexico, music for writing, My Memories of a Future Life, novels, publishing, Roz Morris, The Undercover Soundtrack, undercover soundtrack, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+1935, authors, century family, cuban woman, Erika Robuck, Ernest Hemingway, Hemingway, Hemingway's Girl, historical fiction, historical novels, how to write a novel, inspiration, Key West, literary fiction, Mexico, music for writing, My Memories of a Future Life, novels, publishing, Roz Morris, The Undercover Soundtrack, undercover soundtrack, writing, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music